Connect with others who understand.

 Written by Simi Burn, PharmD

-Isolated systolic hypertension is the most common form of hypertension (high blood pressure) in older people and is a major risk factor for cardiovascular disease (heart disease).
+Isolated systolic hypertension is the most common form of hypertension (high blood pressure) in older people, and it’s a major risk factor for cardiovascular disease (heart disease).
 If you’ve been diagnosed with isolated systolic hypertension, your doctor may talk to you about medications and lifestyle changes to treat your condition.

 What Is Isolated Systolic Hypertension?

-Normal blood pressure is a systolic blood pressure of less than 120 millimeters of mercury (mm Hg) and a diastolic blood pressure of less than 80 mm Hg.
-If your systolic blood pressure is higher than 130 mm Hg, but your diastolic blood pressure is less than 80 mm Hg, it’s called isolated systolic hypertension.
+Normal blood pressure is a systolic pressure of less than 120 millimeters of mercury (abbreviated as mm Hg) and a diastolic blood pressure of less than 80 mm Hg.
+If your systolic blood pressure is higher than 130 mm Hg, but your diastolic pressure is less than 80 mm Hg, it’s called isolated systolic hypertension.

 Isolated Systolic Hypertension Causes and Risk Factors

 Heart conditions such as heart valve disease and artery stiffness can lead to isolated systolic hypertension.
-Other causes include health conditions like diabetes, hypothyroidism (underactive thyroid), and obesity.
+Diabetes, hyperthyroidism (overactive thyroid), and obesity are also associated with a risk of high blood pressure.

-Some people, including older people — specifically, women and Black people — have a higher risk of developing isolated systolic hypertension, according to a study published in The American Journal of Medicine.
-However, younger and middle-aged people can also develop isolated systolic hypertension.
+According to The American Journal of Medicine, older people — specifically, women and Black people — have a higher risk of developing isolated systolic hypertension.
+However, younger and middle-aged people can also develop it.

-Lifestyle factors such as the following can increase your risk of high blood pressure generally:
+Certain lifestyle factors can increase your risk of high blood pressure, including:

 • Getting too little exercise